-In the case of agency debt, the New York Fed adjusted the amount of securities purchased in each operation in response to the total amount of propositions submitted, provided that these propositions were at competitive prices.
-This strategy was used in order to target different segments of the maturity spectrum optimally from the perspective of market functioning and liquidity.
-The program initially focused on off-the-run securities; but as liquidity improved and yield spreads for these securities narrowed, the New York Fed added on-the-run securities to the eligible set of securities in September 2009 in order to mitigate market dislocations that had developed during the program.
+In the case of agency debt, the SOMA manager adjusted the amount of securities purchased in each operation in response to the total amount of propositions submitted, provided that these propositions were at competitive prices.
+This strategy enabled the program to target different segments of the maturity spectrum optimally from the perspective of market functioning and liquidity.
+The program initially focused on off-the-run securities, but as liquidity improved and yield spreads for these securities narrowed, on-the-run securities were added to the eligible set of securities in September 2009 in order to mitigate market dislocations that had developed during the program.